06/12/2020

 Although homeownership is appealing to Canadians, many households do not own their dwellings due to several constraint variables.
 Given data suggests many Canadians are within the CMHC’s (2018) affordability threshold and homeownership is likely to become more difficult (Deschamps, 2020), it is expected that individuals and families will look to renting as opposed to owning.
 Workforce housing provides an affordable and high-quality alternative to homeownership.
 To explicate this point, a comparison of key Alberta and Saskatchewan rental markets show that rent as a percentage of income, both individually and per household, is less than the CMHC’s (2018) mortgage affordability threshold of 30% (Figure 4).

 Occupants of workforce housing are highly dependable, have steady incomes, and are often essential workers.
-In economic downturns, essential workers often experience increase incomes and even thrive financially.
+In economic downturns, essential workers often experience increased incomes and even thrive financially.
 Essential workers are more likely to rent Class B and Class C properties for many of the same reasons that they do not buy homes.

-Compared to other asset classes, workforce housing presents a number of advantages including locations, unit sizes, vacancy rates, rental prices, and growth opportunities.
+Compared to other asset classes, workforce housing presents a number of advantages, including locations, unit sizes, vacancy rates, rental prices, and growth opportunities.
 While many real estate investors have their sights set on developing and acquiring new premium residential assets that have high-income tenants, investing in the everyday may be a more strategic and profitable endeavour.

 REFERENCES